david-smejkal/Wormhole-X-treme/README.md

 ## Installation

-Installer works natively in Windows and with `wine` in Linux.
+Installer works natively in Windows and with `wine` in Linux.<br />
 Alternatively you can compile the code for your OS with `g++` ([GCC](https://gcc.gnu.org/)).

 ## Controls